Skip to content

 In brief

 An all-inclusive château package bundles venue hire, catering, on-site sleeping, and coordination into one priced figure.
-We list 13 châteaux that publish a package model, from €8,000 to €105,000, sleeping 32 to 110 of the wedding party.
+This guide gathers the châteaux that publish a package or price band, so you can compare what each one bundles, the minimum stay, and how many of the wedding party sleep on site before you enquire.

 Key facts at a glance

-1. 13 package châteaux.
-Listed across eight regions and grouped into four package archetypes: full all-inclusive, privatisation plus in-house catering, accommodation-led multi-night, and bespoke tiered models.
+1. Package château collection.
+Spread across France's wine and country regions and grouped into four package archetypes: full all-inclusive, privatisation plus in-house catering, accommodation-led multi-night, and bespoke tiered models.

 3. What's typically bundled.
 A fuller package folds in venue hire, on-site sleeping, weekend catering, and coordination, with a rehearsal dinner, brunch, and tableware as the common extras.
 Read the inclusion list, not the headline.